lynnfaraday/aresmush.com/_root/fs3/fs3.3/running-combat.md

 | Henchman | Attack: 6, Defense: 5, Knockout: 4 |
 | Boss | Attack: 7, Defense: 6, Knockout: 5 |

-> <i class="fa fa-info-circle" aria-hidden="true"></i> **Tip:** When you start the first turn, NPCs will automatically pick random targets.
+> <i class="fa fa-cubes" aria-hidden="true"></i> **Tip:** When you start the first turn, NPCs will automatically pick random targets.
 Therefore, if you want to assign them to specific targets, be sure to do so **after** you start the first new turn.

 Someone must be responsible for posing for the NPC and entering their actions into the combat system.
 This could be the organizer, another player who's PC is involved in the combat, or just someone who's there solely to run that particular NPC.

-> <i class="fa fa-info-circle" aria-hidden="true"></i> **Tip:** If you are only joining combat to run NPCs, you should join using the "NPCMaster" type so you're not accidentally targeted by people.
+> <i class="fa fa-cubes" aria-hidden="true"></i> **Tip:** If you are only joining combat to run NPCs, you should join using the "NPCMaster" type so you're not accidentally targeted by people.

 NPCs and PCs are treated fundamentally the same in combat.
 You target a NPC just by using his name, and there are versions of every combat command that allow you to specify a NPC as the actor.
 Only one exception: KO’d NPCs are immediately removed from the combat.
 They cannot be treated, rallied, or revived with a hero roll.

-> <i class="fa fa-info-circle" aria-hidden="true"></i> **Tip:** The NPC versions of commands also work on PCs too, in case someone is AFK or disconnected and you need to set their action for them.
+> <i class="fa fa-cubes" aria-hidden="true"></i> **Tip:** The NPC versions of commands also work on PCs too, in case someone is AFK or disconnected and you need to set their action for them.

 # Teams and Targets